 - Many who visit the park worry about crocs but there is no need.
 If you stick to the designated swimming spots, there is a very slim chance of encountering a crocodile.
 Sightings are in the low tens on an annual basis.
 As always, though, it’s important to be careful!

 - Do NOT sit on bare ground or grass as scrub typhus is transmitted by microscopic bush mites on grasses and bushes.
 If possible, read more on scrub typhus before heading out to explore the park.

 - If you want to explore the park but are short in time, take a helicopter ride and soar high above the treeline to grasp just how gorgeous the entrancing landscape is.
 It’s much more impressive when seen from above.

 Litchfield National park attractions are numerous and fun, so your visit will be eventful to say the least.
-Try this one-day tour to enjoy the highlights of Litchfield National Park.
 You would have to try very hard to be bored here with so many opportunities at your fingertips.
-Whether you’re on the hunt for a relaxing vacation or exciting adventure packed trip of a lifetime, it’s worth adding this spot to your Australia travel plans.
+Whether you’re on the hunt for a relaxing vacation or exciting adventure packed trip of a lifetime, it’s worth adding this spot to your Australia tour plans.